 Additionally, evaluation will consider the information provided in the reference letter from the Applicant's Primary Supervisor and, if applicable, the letter of the support from the Applicant's affiliate SPOR Network.

 More details are provided below.

-For each of the seven areas listed above, the AbSPORU review panel will use a scoring system developed by Alberta Innovates.
-The scoring system utilizes a 9-point numerical category score (1 = exceptional; 9 = poor):
+For each of the six areas listed above, the AbSPORU review panel will use a scoring system.
+The scoring system utilizes a 9-point numerical category score (9 = exceptional; 1 = poor):

 High Score